 We can provide patients with restorative surgeries to amend a birth defect called Poland Syndrome.
 A plastic and reconstructive surgeon will rebuild one side of the chest wall and recreated a breast (usually after full breast development has occurred on the other side) as it never formed.

 Women with high risks for hereditary breast cancer, and choose to have an elective mastectomy, will also qualify for breast reconstructive surgery.
 We can help you reduce your chances of breast cancer, and help you look and feel whole again.

-Contact our friendly patient coordinator about scheduling an appointment to discuss your restorative breast reconstruction.
-These procedures can turn this emotional and painful prognosis around with the careful, skillful talent of a breast reconstructive surgeons, Dr. Matatov and Dr. Torabi.
+To discuss their restorative breast reconstruction Phoenix patients should contact our friendly patient coordinator and schedule an appointment.
+These procedures can turn this emotional and painful prognosis around with the careful, skillful talent of reconstructive breast surgeons, Dr. Matatov and Dr. Zakhary.
 Call and schedule an appointment today.